 Flat, simple pricing

-One price, no tiers to compare, no usage limits to monitor.
-You know what you will pay each month without consulting a calculator.
+One price.
+No tiers to compare.
+No usage limits to track.
+You know what you're paying each month without reaching for a calculator.

 Core features only